-AST - autologous serum therapy works on the principle of inducing desensitization or tolerization to pro-inflammatory signals expressed in patient's own circulation.
+AST - Autologous serum therapy works on the principle of inducing desensitization or tolerization to pro-inflammatory signals expressed in the patient's circulation.

 Instruments to Be Used in the Procedure:

-This therapy is gaining popularity, because of its cost effectiveness and not involving the use of various expensive drugs like biologics such as Omalizumab and Cyclosporine.
+This therapy is gaining popularity because of its cost-effectiveness and not involving various expensive drugs like biologics such as Omalizumab and Cyclosporine.

 Query: Hi doctor,I have been suffering from preliminary chronic urticaria for unknown causes for the last 13 years.
 It is not responding to antihistamine treatment for the past six years.
 Sometimes, it gets as severe as I have to use Corticosterone injection (Diprofos).
 All blood analysis showed no cause.Â...
 Read Full Â»

 Article Overview: Urticaria is a condition that is characterized by the presence of wheels or hives over the body.
 Usually, it occurs alone but may also occur along with swelling of lips, eyes, and face (angioedema).
 Read Article

 Urticaria is a condition that is characterized by the presence of wheels or hives over the body.
 Usually, it occurs alone but may also occur along with swelling of lips, eyes, and face (angioedema).
 Which Is the Most Common Symptom Seen?
 Patients who experience urticaria have itching over the area...
 Read Article

 Query: Hello doctor, I am a 20 year old male.
 I have a weird rash on the back.
 It looks like hives but does not itch or burn at all.
 It only appears when I sweatÂ or take a shower.
 Read Full Â»

 Most Popular Articles